-A more significant review will be undertaken following each election of a new Council to take account of the strategic direction established in developing the Community Strategic Plan and the associated four-year Delivery Program.
+A more significant review will be undertaken following each election of a new Council to take account of the strategic direction established in developing the Community Strategic Plan, the associated four-year Delivery Program and the Resourcing Strategy.
+It is noted that this plan was prepared on the basis of a draft Community Strategic Plan only.